msd-code-academy/react-workshop/09-typescript-in-react/README.md

 #### Arrays

-There are two ways to annotate list types while there is no real difference between them:
+There are two ways to annotate list types.
+There is no real difference between them:

 ```TypeScript
 const firstArray: number[] = [];